ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Mostly sunny.
+         <h3>This Afternoon</h3>Mostly sunny.
 High near 45, with temperatures falling to around 33 in the afternoon.
-Northwest wind 12 to 20 mph, with gusts
+North northwest wind 14 to 20 mph, with
-         as high as 32 mph.<br></div>
+         gusts as high as 32 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">